hako-mikan/sd-webui-cd-tuner/README.md

 Specify the number of steps for color correction and the intensity of the correction.
 Typically, it is Step 1-3, Strength 1, but it's also possible to extend the step count (e.g., 10) and decrease the strength (e.g., 0.5).

 ### Effects of Correction
-While a certain input is specified in this correction, it doesn't mean that the area will have that exact color.
+While a certain colors is specified in this correction, it doesn't mean that the area will have that exact color.
 Although we're changing the color of the noise, images are generated based on the relationship between the prompt and the color.
 If the prompt does not have anything related to color, it might be disregarded.
-The image below was generated with the prompt `sea, autumn, girl` and color corrections to blue on the left and red on the right. `sea` responds to the blue noise, and `autumn` to the red noise, thus resulting in the image below.
+The image below was generated with the prompt `sea, autumn forest, girl` and color corrections to blue on the left and red on the right. `sea` responds to the blue noise, and `autumn forest` to the red noise, thus resulting in the image below.
 Think of it as a correction to enhance the responsiveness of the prompt.
 ![](https://raw.githubusercontent.com/hako-mikan/sd-webui-cd-tuner/imgs/csample3.png)

 ### Specification in the Prompt